okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-amr-claims-mapping/main/index.md

 ### Custom OpenID Connect apps

-If you are using a custom OpenID Connect app in the Okta IdP org, `amr` claims are sent to the SP by default and no additional configuration is required.
+If you're using a custom OpenID Connect app in the Okta IdP org, `amr` claims are sent to the SP by default and no additional configuration is required.

 ## Configure Okta

 Configuring an Okta org to receive AMR claims from an external IdP is similar across all IdP types.
-When you create an IdP in Okta, select **Trust AMR claims from this identity provider** to have Okta evaluate that AMR claims sent in the IdP response meet sign-on policy requirements.
+When you create an IdP in Okta, select **Trust AMR claims from this identity provider**.
+This enables Okta to evaluate that AMR claims sent in the IdP response meet sign-on policy requirements.

 Use one of the following enterprise Identity Provider guides to configure an external IdP: